Ankang Fuqiang Airport

 Ankang Fuqiang Airport is an airport in Ankang, Shaanxi province, China, located 15 km northwest of city center in the town of Wuli (formerly in Fuqiang Township, its namesake), Hanbin District.
 Proposed as a replacement of Ankang Wulipu Airport, the Fuqiang Airport project commenced in 2013, and its construction began in December 2015, with an estimated total investment of 2.35 billion yuan.
-The airport opened on September 25, 2020 for public use, as its first commercial flight China Southern Airlines CZ5269 arrived from Guangzhou.
+The airport opened on 25 September 2020 for public use, as its first commercial flight China Southern Airlines CZ5269 arrived from Guangzhou.

+History

+Before Ankang Fuqiang Airport began operation, the city was served by Ankang Wulipu Airport, which closed in September 2020, while Ankang Fuqiang Airport officially opened.

+In 2008, Ankang City launched the airport relocation project.
+The airport's flight area is designed according to 4C standards, including a 2,600-meter-long runway and a 5,500-square-meter terminal building.

+In January 2013, the relocation project of Ankang Airport was approved by the State Council and the Central Military Commission.
+In August 2014, the National Development and Reform Commission approved the feasibility study report, and construction began on December 30, 2015.
+The total investment in the airport was 2.3445 billion yuan.

+On August 20, 2018, Ankang Airport completed the runway earthwork; on March 5, 2020, the runway concrete work was completed.
+On May 21, 2020, Ankang Airport successfully completed its calibration flight; on July 24, it successfully completed its test flight; on September 16, it passed industry acceptance; and on September 18, it obtained its airport operating license.
+On September 25, China Southern Airlines flight CZ5269, which arrived from Guangzhou, made its maiden voyage from Ankang Fuqiang Airport.

 Facilities

-The airport has a 2,600-meter runway and a 5,500 square-meter terminal building.
+The airport has a 2,600-meter runway and a 5,500-square-meter terminal building.
 It was designed with the capacity to serve 300,000 passengers and process 750 tons of cargo per year.